 Any fascinating book should be read to the end sooner or later, and it is hardly worth resorting to a childish trick aimed at slowing down the process of reading as the final approaches.
-In general, this novel by Rainov can be attributed to the engrossing literature, although it can not be considered one of those literary handicrafts that are ranked as a so-called "light genre" or "mass fiction".
+In general, this novel by Rainov may be attributed to the adsorbing literature, although it can not be considered one of those literary handicrafts that are ranked as a so-called "light genre" or "mass fiction".
 This book, with all its apparent ease, orientation to the tastes of broad masses of readers, can be considered a model of a modern classical spy detective story, and therefore there is every reason to believe that it will easily outlive more than one decade and hundreds of reprints.

 This bold prediction can be made on the basis of how deeply the author has thought the plot through, how many little things he connects, how harmoniously all these fleeting scenes, apt characteristics, hints, and guesses are strung on the main storyline.
 Sometimes you even wonder how Rainov did not forget closer to the middle or the end of his rather long narrative what happened at the beginning.
 On the contrary, - events develop logically, interconnectedly, naturally and consistently.
 What is worth even a brief appearance of Anna Ferrari on the storyline scene near the end of the book, which, perhaps, even the writer demanding the drawing of the plot outline would have thought unnecessary, given how much attention was paid to the relations of Boyev with this woman at the beginning of the novel.